Modified TSception for Analyzing Driver Drowsiness and Mental Workload from EEG: Methodology

 \subsection{Comparison of Architectural Enhancements}

-While both TSception and Modified TSception leverage parallel spatiotemporal pathways, proposed model introduces significant refinements.
+While both TSception and Modified TSception leverage parallel spatiotemporal pathways, the proposed model introduces significant refinements.
 By expanding to five Tception layers and replacing fixed pooling with ADP, the model achieves better scale invariance.
 The introduction of the $1 \times 1$ pointwise fusion layer and a deeper FC network (two hidden layers with dropout) further enhances the model's ability to extract stable, high-level features, directly improving generalizability across diverse cognitive tasks.
+Compared to established architectures like EEGNet and the original TSception, the Modified TSception offers three distinct advantages:

+\textbf{Scale Invariance:} While EEGNet utilizes fixed-size kernels that may fail to capture transient bursts across different sampling rates, our five-layer hierarchy allows for simultaneous analysis of both sustained rhythmic activity and rapid, non-stationary EEG spindles.

+\textbf{Hardware Agnosticism:} The transition from fixed AP to ADP removes the dependency on specific input dimensions.
+This allows the model to be deployed across different EEG headsets (e.g., research-grade vs. consumer-grade) without redesigning the network architecture.

+\textbf{Enhanced Stability:} The two-stage fusion mechanism specifically addresses the high inter-subject variability found in traditional CNNs.
+By refining spatial features with pointwise convolutions before final classification, the model achieves a more stable feature representation, as evidenced by the significant reduction in performance variance across different subjects.